Can’t Connect To The Internet? Try ThisPosted Oct. 21, 2019, 9:14 a.m. by Michael G

-The configuration of your wireless network may have undergone changes and is now blocking internet access.
+The configuration of your wireless network may have changed and is now blocking internet access.
 Some encryption on wireless networks, such as WEP or WPA, will require a network security key to be entered for access to the network and internet.

 Check if someone has changed the security key, or reenter the existing key to try and reestablish a connection.
 If you are making use of a hotspot then you should ensure you are following all the instructions to the letter.

 A firewall is computer software, which limits the amount of traffic on the network to avoid the disruption of the computer’s operation.
 The firewall can malfunction occasionally and then block you from accessing the internet.

 Too many firewall products and antivirus programs on one computer can be a problem.
 The software doesn't always communicate well and may result in internet issues.